Massey High School

 BUILDINGS

-(ii) In the classrooms there must be no interference with equipment and displays, blackboard or whiteboard, furniture arrangement or the teacher's desk and cupboards;
+2. In the classrooms there must be no interference with equipment and displays, whiteboard, furniture arrangement or the teacher's desk and cupboards;

 LUNCHTIME AND INTERVAL

-(iii) All rubbish, uneaten food, papers and so on must be put in the bins provided.
-We must maintain high standards of personal and school cleanliness.
+2. All rubbish, uneaten food, papers and so on must be put in the bins provided.

 SUBSTANCE ABUSE

-The rules on substance abuse apply at all times when a student can be clearly identified as belonging to Massey High School, that is, at school, travelling to and from school or at any school function or activity.
+The rules on substance abuse always apply when a student can be clearly identified as belonging to Massey High School, that is, at school, travelling to and from school or at any school function or activity.

-(iv) Extreme hairstyles or hair colouring are not permitted.
+2. Extreme presentation is not permitted.
 The Principal is the sole judge as to what is extreme;

 BUSES